 - Tours & Experiences

-During the green season, floodplains spill into surrounding waterways and the fishing is absolutely primo.
+During the green season, floodplains spill into surrounding waterways and the fishing is absolutely prime.
 The Million Dollar Fish competition is in full swing – anglers come from all over the world to get in on the action.
 You can easily snag a mouth-watering barramundi around the mangrove creeks in Darwin Harbour as well as other juicy delicacies like cod and golden snapper.
 If you’ve never fished before and keen to try your hand at it, this would be an excellent time to start.
 The lovely staff at Darwin YHA - Melaleuca on Mitchell frequently run guided fishing tours so you don't have to go it alone - ask for details at the front desk!
 How about the bragging rights if your first ever catch is a mighty Northern Territory barra?!

 It isn’t called the green season for nothing.
 From November to April, the landscape comes to life.
 The greenery thickens and gets brighter every day, even when you think it couldn’t possibly become more vibrant.
 Trees reach their full height and you can become completely lost in a fairy tale fantasy.
-Take a hike through Nitmiluk National Park and make your way to the Southern Rockhole, one of the few natural swimming holes you can still cool off in during the green season.
+Take a day trip to Nitmiluk National Park and make your way to the Southern Rockhole, one of the few natural swimming holes you can still cool off in during the green season.
 Your Instagram followers will be green with envy as you dazzle them with your top shots.

 View this post on Instagram

 The afternoon downpour will be a relief after a humid day, and you’ll come to look forward to the breathtaking lightning displays that accompany them.
 Thunderstorms roll across the blue skies and put on a show you just can’t see during the dry season.
 If you’re there during Christmas, the magnificent storms add a touch of festive bling you'll remember forever.
 You may even be lucky enough to see rainbows start to pop up amongst the layers of stormy clouds.
 Pull up a chair, get comfy and prepare to be wowed.
-The rooftop pool bar at Darwin YHA – Melaleuca on Mitchell is a pretty good place to start!

 The cascading waterfalls of Litchfield National Park are a spectacle during the green season and almost non-existent during the dry season.
 Some of the walking and 4WD tracks are closed, but Tolmer and Florence Falls are accessible and breathtaking in the green season, while the Buley Rockhole is open for swimming all year round!
 If you really want to splurge, take a helicopter ride across the park for unforgettable views.
 Visitors during the dry season are hard pressed to find a flowing waterfall for that perfect #wanderlust shot – a problem you most definitely will not have.